chris-riichi-guide/riichi-mahjong-guide/README.md

 ---

 ## About
 This repository contains PDFs, images, and resources for learning Japanese Riichi Mahjong.
-The guide is designed for beginners to intermediate players and includes step-by-step learning materials.
+The guide is designed for beginners and includes step-by-step learning materials.

 ---